Game-of-whales/GOW-SDK-COCOS2D-CPP/README.md

     const char * place = "shop";
     gameofwhales::consume("currency, itemCost, itemName, amount, place);
 ```
+It means that someone spent 1000 "coins" for 1 "item1" in "shop".

 Send information about user currency obtainment, for example:
 ```cpp